Hutt International Boys' School: History

 HIBS was founded in 1991 as a private school, and was then known as Hutt Independent Boys' School, with Barry Kerr as principal.
 The school was briefly sited in Silverstream, Upper Hutt, on land that later became a rest home.
 However, due to the lease on the site expiring, the school moved to its present site in Trentham, Upper Hutt in 1994, on land previously owned by the Wellington Racing Club, which included the former Burma Lodge motel.
 The school also became state integrated the same year.

 The school has had many building projects on its current site, with major projects including the school gymnasium in 1996, the schools administration and ICT / Library block with first-floor classrooms in 2004, and the school auditorium and chapel, planned in 2004 and completed in 2008.
 In 2016 the school undertook a new construction project which included the new Maths and Social Sciences classroom block and was followed by the new Visual Art rooms later in 2017.
-The same year the English/ICT Block and the school Library were renovated from the inside.
+The same year the English/ICT Block and the school Library were renovated.

-Principal Grahame Duffy started in 2002, serving 11 years and department at the end of the 2013 school year.
+Principal Grahame Duffy started in 2002, serving 11 years and departed at the end of the 2013 school year.
 He was succeeded by principal Mike Hutchins for the 2014 school year.

-At the end of 2021, principal Mike Hutchins announced his resignation after serving 7 years as principal and was succeeded by Tom Gordon in January 2022.
+At the end of 2021, principal Mike Hutchins announced his retirement after serving 8 years as principal and was succeeded by Tom Gordon in January 2022.